 Restart Squash TM

-> After running your test, come back to the "info" mode so as not to overload the server, since the logs have are very voluminous in debug mode.
+After running your test, come back to the "info" mode so as not to overload the server, since the logs are very voluminous in debug mode.

-> Squash TM Loggers
+Squash TM Loggers

 The file log4j2.xml already contains a certain number of loggers.
 You can also individually modify their log level by modifying the value of the property level.

 Here is a non-exhaustive list of additional loggers that you can add after the file's last Logger tag:

 To get more precise logs for the Jira Server bugtracker:

 <Logger name="org.squashtest.tm.plugin.bugtracker.jirarest" level="trace" additivity="false" > <AppenderRef ref="Console"/> <AppenderRef ref="Daily_log"/> </Logger>

 To increase the Git Connector plugin's logs level:

 <Logger name="org.squashtest.tm.plugin.scm.git.internal.GitClientImpl" level="trace" additivity="false" > <AppenderRef ref="Console"/> <AppenderRef ref="Daily_log"/> </Logger>

 You must restart Squash TM for the app to take the changes made to the file into account.